RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 the male sexual organ, masturbation, cunnilingus, sexual intercourse, and the sounds of moaning.
 Florida's Legislature has provided a valuable source of evidence in the form of its obscenity statutes for determining what is sexual conduct.
-The initial provision is section 847.001(11), Florida Statutes, which defines "sexual conduct" to include "actual or simulated sexual intercourse, deviate sexual intercourse, ... masturbation, ... sadomasochistic abuse; [or] actual lewd exhibition of the genitals"."
-Section 847.001(2), Florida Statutes, defines deviate sexual intercourse as sexual conduct between unmarried persons involving contact between the penis and the anus, the mouth and the penis, or the mouth and the vulva.
-Section 847.001(8) defines sadomasochistic abuse as satisfaction from sadistic violence derived by inflicting harm upon another.
+Florida Statutes define "sexual conduct" to include "actual or simulated sexual intercourse, deviate sexual intercourse, ... masturbation ... sadomasochistic abuse; [or] actual lewd exhibition of the genitals."
+Florida Statutes define deviate sexual intercourse as sexual conduct between unmarried persons involving contact between the penis and the anus, the mouth and the penis, or the mouth and the vulva.
+Another section defines sadomasochistic abuse as satisfaction from sadistic violence derived by inflicting harm upon another.
 These definitions cover most, if not all, of the sexual acts depicted in *As Nasty As They Wanna Be.*